bitnami/charts-syncer/README.md

 #### Update *README.md*

-README files for bitnami charts includes a TL;DR; section with instructions to add the helm repository to the helm cli and a simple command to deploy the chart.
+README files for bitnami charts include a TL;DR; section with instructions to add the helm repository to the helm CLI and a simple command to deploy the chart.

 As the chart repository URL and chart repository name should have changed, the instructions in the README should be updated too.